SiddharthaAnand/datastructures/problem_solving/README.md

 You have to reach a given value n with minimum number of jumps such that at the ith step of the solution you can jump i steps either to the left or to the right.
 For more information, refer the code and the url link provided at the top of that code.

+### Trapped Water Problem

+This problem is asked in many software developer interviews.
+There is a set of connected buildings with varying heights and unit width, defined by an array of numbers.
+It starts raining heavily, and the terrace of all the buildings is filled completely with water.
+You have to determine the total water stored on top of those buildings.